2025 Investment Property Mortgage Rates: A Comprehensive Guide

 One of the biggest hurdles for real estate investors is often the down payment.
 Understanding the requirements upfront can help you prepare and strategize your investments.
 Let’s break down what you need to know.

-Single-Unit vs. Multi-Unit Property Requirements
+Down Payments: Single-Unit vs. Multi-Unit Properties

 When it comes to investment properties, down payment requirements aren’t one-size-fits-all.
 Lenders typically see investment properties as carrying more risk than primary residences, so they often require a larger down payment.
 For a single-unit property (like a single-family home or condo), you’re generally looking at 15% to 20% down.
 If you’re considering a multi-unit property (duplex, triplex, or fourplex), that requirement usually jumps to at least 25%.
 This difference reflects the potential complexities of managing multiple tenants and units.
 It’s also worth noting that interest rates for investment properties are typically higher—often 0.25% to 0.75% more than what you’d see for a primary residence.